Cloudsparkle/blog-staging/_posts/2022-12-08-CTXFixHostingConnection.md

 tag: [Powershell, Toolbox]
 published: true
 ---
-Synopsis: let's that Vmware hosting connection.
+Synopsis: let's fix that Vmware hosting connection.

 Every Citrix admin comes across this screen at some point in their career: